aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 For the purposes of this lab, you will be using the AWS Management Console as well as Unity.
 You will need to have:

-* An **AWS account** with an appropriate level of permissions to use the services needed for this lab (S3, Lambda, Kinesis, Glue, Athena, QuickSight, CloudWatch).
+* An **AWS account** with an appropriate level of permissions to use the services needed for this lab (S3, Lambda, Kinesis, Glue, Athena, QuickSight, CloudWatch, API Gateway).
 Follow the link to create and activate a new AWS account if you do not have one already: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
 * **Unity 2019.1.0** - Download Unity and Unity Hub from this link: https://unity3d.com/get-unity/download/archive

 This lab works for both Mac and Windows.
 If you already have these prerequisites, you can skip to [[Task2](#Task2)]